DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/reporter-methods.md

 ---------- | ---------------- | ----------------------------------------------
 `endTime`  | Date             | The date and time when testing completed.
 `passed`   | Number           | The number of passed tests.
-`warnings` | Array of Strings | An array of warnings occurred during task run.
+`warnings` | Array of Strings | An array of warnings that occurred during a task run.

 **Example**